Golden, sunny and rugged: coasts of Spain

-Costa Brava is located in the northeast of the country in Catalonia, comprising miles of “wild” coastline that stretches from just north of Barcelona to the French border.
-Owing to its significant natural beauty, it attracts artists, celebrities, golf enthusiasts and yachtsmen, particularly to Girona, Sant Feliu de Giuxols and Tossa de Mar, where local facilities are excellent.
+In the northeast of the country in Catalonia there are miles of “wild” coastline that stretch from just north of Barcelona to the French border.
+Owing to its significant natural beauty, the Costa Brava attracts artists, celebrities, golf enthusiasts and yachtsmen, particularly to Girona, Sant Feliu de Giuxols and Tossa de Mar, where local facilities are excellent.

-The Costa Blanca or ‘White Coast’ is in the province of Alicante in the south east of the country.
-Home to tourist classics like Benidorm, Alicante and Dénia, the Costa Blanca has been a British and German hotspot for decades (and for good reason, considering its reliable weather, immaculate beaches and buzzing nightlife.
+In the province of Alicante in the south east of the country, Costa Blanca is home to tourist classics like Benidorm, Alicante and Dénia.
+This coastline has been a British hotspot for decades, and for good reason, considering its reliable weather, immaculate beaches and buzzing nightlife.

-Holidays to Spain aren't only about siestas and fiestas, although they’re a big part of it.
-From wandering around the Casco Antiguo (Old Quarter) in Marbella to cabaret in Benidorm, paella in Valencia and Gaudi in Barcelona; Spain is a great place for the young, old and everyone in-between.
-Fill in your dates to book a holiday to Spain today with HolidayHypermarket.
+Spanish holidays aren't all about siestas and fiestas, although they’re a big part of it.
+From wandering around the Casco Antiguo (Old Quarter) in Marbella to cabaret in Benidorm, paella in Valencia and Gaudi in Barcelona, Spain is a great place for the young, old and everyone in-between.
+Fill in your dates to book a trip to Spain with us in 2013.